 David Stephen Kinder: UK Alternate ED to the World Bank

 David George Hamilton Beer: Advisor to the Executive Director.
 Responsibilities: MIGA, Afghanistan, Pakistan, Crisis Response, Infrastructure, Governance, Health, Education, Procurement, Debt, Trust Funds, Integrity, Forward Look, Commonwealth of Independent States (CIS) countries, Central Asia. email@example.com

-Matthew Cowie: Advisor to the Executive Director, IBRD, Budget, IAD, DEC, Finances (WBG), Middle Income Countries, Urban, Rural, and Social Develoment, Water, Agriculture (including GAFSP), Macro and Fiscal, EAP, SAR, mcowie(at)worldbank.org
+Matthew Cowie: Advisor to the Executive Director.
+Responsibilites: IBRD, Budget, IAD, DEC, Finances (WBG), Middle Income Countries, Urban, Rural, and Social Develoment, Water, Agriculture (including GAFSP), Macro and Fiscal, EAP, SAR. email@example.com

 Christopher Yeates: UK Alternate ED to the IMF, cyeates(at)imf.org (+1 202 623 4554)